 About the book

-The Lakes of Victoria, BC guidebook is a practical reference guide that inspires curiosity about lakes.
+The Lakes of Victoria, BC guidebook is a practical reference guide to everything you always wanted to know about Victoria’s lakes, and many things you didn’t know you wanted to know!

 You can use it to find lakes to hike, walk, swim, fish, or paddle, and you’ll learn about local plants, animals, and history on the way.